callstack/eslint-config-callstack/README.md

 ### TypeScript

-In order to use this config in TypeScript project make sure you have [`typescript`](https://yarnpkg.com/en/package/typescript) module installed.
+TypeScript is supported out-of-the-box.
+All you need to do is to make sure you have [`typescript`](https://yarnpkg.com/en/package/typescript) module installed.

 Then when running ESLint add `--ext '.js,.ts'` (you might need also `.jsx, .tsx`) option, for example: